 Our purpose is to engage in any lawful act or activity for which corporations may now or hereafter be organized under the BCA.
 However, in connection with the Spin-Off, our Board has resolved to focus our efforts on our then-current business of tanker shipping services, though we have since expanded into LPG carrier services in accordance with such resolutions.
 See "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions-The Spin-Off Resolutions" for further details.
+Major Shareholders and Related Party Transactions-B. Related Party Transactions-Certain resolutions of the board of directors of Toro, Robin and Castor in connection with the Robin Spin-Off and the Spin-Off" for further details.
 Our Articles of Incorporation and Bylaws, as amended, do not impose any limitations on the ownership rights of our shareholders.